maheshmnj/maheshmnj/README.md

 ### Hi there,

-I am Mahesh, I build open source softwares.
-I love to build tools for productivity and contribute to open source projects.
+I am Mahesh, I build open-source softwares.
+I love to build tools for productivity and contribute to open-source projects.

 <a href="https://github.com/maheshmnj/">